-To illustrate how small increases in the inflation rate (the annual rate of growth of prices as measured by the Consumer Price Index) see the chart below.
+To illustrate how small increases in the inflation rate affect your cost of living in later years see the chart below.

 Now that you know what you will need:

 Deduct from your projected expenses your expected income from government and private pension plans.
 The balance must be made up with your savings and other assets.